vitesh-reddy/Hare_Krishna_Vidya/server/README.md

 - Input validation and sanitization are enforced.
 - Rate limiting, helmet, and CORS are enabled.
 - Production-ready error handling and logging.

 ---

-## 🤝 Contributing
-Pull requests and issues are welcome!

----

 > **Hare Krishna Vidya Server** — Powering transparent and impactful giving.